 Access to the full company reports can be found at:

 U.S. investors are set to face a dividend tax increase in the New Year.
 The current top tax rate on dividends of 15%, which was set in the Bush-era, will expire in January.
 If lawmakers fail to take action dividends will be taxed at the same level as wages and salaries in 2013.
 President Obama's plan would see the top tax rate on dividends rise to 39.6 percent for high-income earners, which doesn't include the new 3.8 percent tax on investment income added by Obama's health-care law.

 "The prevailing fear is that if taxes for dividends increase, dividend yielding companies could grow less attractive and could see a multiple de-rating," said Savita Subramanian, a strategist at Bank of America Merrill Lynch.

 Five Star Equities releases regular market updates on dividend yielding companies so investors can stay ahead of the crowd and make the best investment decisions to maximize their returns.
 Take a few minutes to register with us free at www.FiveStarEquities.com and get exclusive access to our numerous stock reports and industry newsletters.

-Philip Morris International is the leading international tobacco company, with products sold in approximately 180 countries.
-The company currently offers investors an annual dividend of $3.40 per share for a dividend yield of approximately 3.85 percent.
-Shares of Phillip Morris have gained nearly 15 percent year-to-date.
+Proctor & Gamble has one of the strongest portfolios of trusted, quality, leadership brands.
+The company currently offers investors an annual dividend of $2.25 per share for a dividend yield of approximately 3.2 percent.
+Share of Proctor & Gamble have gained 5 percent year-to-date.